 Making fried yellow split peas:

-Drain off the soaking water.
+- Drain off the soaking water and pat them really dry with absorbent paper towel.
 Preheat about 2 inches of oil in a medium size pan.
 When the oil is hot enough, add the split peas.
 They will bubble.
 Lower the heat to medium and fry until they are slightly golden brown, about 15 minutes.
 Remove the peas to absorbent paper towel.
 Season with some salt and store in a air-tight container

 Making the shrimp floss: